 - The Cathedral of Santa Maria del Fiore is a world-renowned example of Italian Gothic architecture and one of Florence’s most iconic landmarks.

-- Construction of the cathedral began in 1296 and was completed in 1436, making it the fourth-largest church in the world and one of the largest in Italy.
+- The construction of the Florence Cathedral began in 1296 and was completed in 1436, making it the fourth-largest church in the world and one of the largest in Italy.

-- Renowned Renaissance architect Filippo Brunelleschi designed the impressive dome of the cathedral and was the largest of its kind in the world when it was completed in 1436.
+- Renowned Renaissance architect Filippo Brunelleschi designed the impressive dome of Santa Maria del Fiore, which was the largest cathedral of its kind in the world when it was completed in 1436.

 The Basilica of San Francesco is a beautiful Gothic-style church in Assisi, Umbria.
 The church is famous for its frescoes, which Giotto and his students painted.
 The frescoes depict scenes from the life of St. Francis, the patron saint of Italy.